eliasnoya/mongorepo/README.md

 // Instance your mongo client
 client, _ := mongo.Connect(context.TODO(), options.Client().ApplyURI("mongodb://localhost:27017"))

-// using defaults ID, DeletedAt, CreatedAt, UpdatedAt and Context repo := mongorepo.NewDefault[EntityTest](client.Database("example_db").Collection("entity_test"))
+// using defaults ID, CreatedAt, UpdatedAt, DeletedAt and Context repo := mongorepo.NewDefault[EntityTest](client.Database("example_db").Collection("entity_test"))

 // if name: Jon exists will return an EntityTest with all the mongo document data or nil